ValveSoftware/steam-runtime/doc/possible-designs.md

 ### Steam Runtime 2 container with `LD_LIBRARY_PATH` runtime inside

-This is implemented in the `scout_layered_slim` beta branch of `SteamLinuxRuntime`, when combined with Flatpak 1.11.1 or later.
+This design is used by the "Steam Linux Runtime" compatibility tool since mid July 2021, when combined with Flatpak 1.11.1 or later.
-It might become the default in a future `SteamLinuxRuntime` release.

     |----------------------------
     |                    Host system